 The whole school community at Lawley have high expectations for our children, and strive to ensure they leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their future will be.
 We aspire to instil in all our children a desire to never stop learning and to have the courage to succeed in whatever they do, across all areas of school life and beyond.
 At Lawley we are ‘Planting the seeds, growing the future.’

-Learning about religion includes enquiry into and investigation of the nature of religion, its key beliefs and teachings, practices, their impacts on the lives of believers and communities, and the varying ways in which these are expressed.
-It also includes the skills of interpretation, analysis and explanation.
+The teaching of RE at Lawley Primary School is based on the principle that children need to learn about religion and from religion.
+We aim for our pupils to become confident and independent learners who make a positive contribution to society in their future lives.
+Learning about religion at Lawley aims to inspire pupils to be interested and inquisitive.
+It includes enquiry into and investigation of the nature of religion, its key beliefs and teachings, practices, their impacts on the lives of believers and communities, and the varying ways in which these are expressed.
+It includes these 4 areas: engagement, investigation, evaluation and expression.
 Pupils learn to communicate their knowledge and understanding using specialist vocabulary.